 - Visitors – What additional ingredients have you added to this recipe to make it more unique or special?
 Do you add chopped walnuts, chocolate chips, extra spices (i.e. cinnamon), etc?
 Please post your ingredient additions in the comment section below.
 Your suggestions & comments are a great help to beginning banana bread makers.

-- In case you need some ideas, here are some of our visitors’ great recipe variations (from the comment section below); add pecans & mini chocolate chips (thanks Edie), add semi-sweet chocolate chips & chopped walnuts (thanks Kathy), add avocado oil & mini chocolate chips (thanks Margi), reduce the oil by 1/2 cup and add 1/2 cup of apple sauce (thanks Nela), add tiny chunks of chopped up dried apple (thanks Janet), add honey on the top during the last 10 minutes of baking (thanks Tete), add two tablespoons cocoa powder and some cinnamon chips (thanks Kirsten), add “a bit of grated nutmeg, a dash of Angostura bitters and mixed essence in place of vanilla” (thanks Michele for your “Caribbean” banana bread version), chopped pecans & raisins (thanks Donna), etc.
+- In case you need some ideas, here are some of our visitors’ great recipe variations (from the comment section below); add pecans & mini chocolate chips (thanks Edie), add semi-sweet chocolate chips & chopped walnuts (thanks Kathy), add avocado oil & mini chocolate chips (thanks Margi), reduce the oil by 1/2 cup and add 1/2 cup of apple sauce (thanks Nela), add tiny chunks of chopped up dried apple (thanks Janet), add honey on the top during the last 10 minutes of baking (thanks Tete), add two tablespoons cocoa powder and some cinnamon chips (thanks Kirsten), add “a bit of grated nutmeg, a dash of Angostura bitters and mixed essence in place of vanilla” (thanks Michele for your “Caribbean” banana bread version), chopped pecans & raisins (thanks Donna), ginger and mixed spice “to give it a warmer flavour” (thanks Cat), etc.

 - If you are looking for a fun project for kids, you can turn this recipe into No Butter Banana Bread Muffins.
 Your kids can help you to make the no butter banana bread batter and pour/scoop the batter into the muffin trays.
 They will enjoy making (and eating!!) these muffins.